 Call for Proposals

 Proposals are invited for natural science projects that show promise and contribute to the faculty member's development as a teacher-scholar.
-Funding is based on the quality of the proposal and the potential contribution to the tenured/tenure-track faculty member's teacher-scholar agenda, to the culture of research we wish to establish for undergraduates, and to the College of Arts and Science's wider recognition for excellence in science.
-Faculty may propose new projects, work that builds on or anticipates a sabbatical project, strengthens summer grant research, and more.
+Funding is based on the quality of the proposal and the potential contribution to the tenured/tenure-track faculty member's teacher-scholar agenda, to the culture of research, we wish to establish for undergraduates, and to the College of Arts and Science's wider recognition for excellence in science.
+Faculty may propose new projects, work that builds on or anticipates a sabbatical project, strengthen summer grant research, and more.
 Faculty on sabbatical may apply.

 Willa Dean Lowery Grant Award Recipients

-Meet Dr. Willa Dean Lowery
+Dr. Willa Dean Lowery, '48